stkent/AdventOfCode2016/README.md

 Individual IntelliJ IDEA run configurations for each day are included in this repository and should be available for use after importing the project.
 Code was originally written using IntelliJ IDEA 2016.3.1, Build #IU-163.9166.29.

 Note that some solutions include manual scratch work.
-The code for those days may only solve a subset of the original problem.
+The code for those days may only solve a subset of the original puzzle.

 Note too that a few solutions take O(hours) to run.